SimonDelord/UBI-Security/pipelines/first-pipeline/readme.md

 This is the folder for the first pipeline.

+The various tasks are read sequentially.

+### First Task

+Defined in first-task.yaml and associated TaskRun in first-task-run.yaml.

+This task takes a "container image" called sourceImage and does an SBOM analysis and uploads this SBOM to a specific Repo.

+### Second task

 There are multiple files for this pipeline to run:
  - pipeline-one.yaml: is effectively the main definition of the pipeline.
 It contains all the tasks that are being run as part of it.
  - harden-ubi-build-task.yaml: is the slightly modified buildah task (native tekton) for the creation of the ubi image and upload onto the local Quay registry.